-When someone you love is nearing the end of life, time feels uncertain and decisions feel urgent.
-This guide gives families a practical structure to follow so that presence, conversations, and gatherings can unfold with intention rather than pressure.
+Your Farewell Guide gives families a practical structure so that presence, conversations, and gatherings can unfold with intention rather than urgency.

 Phase One: Before